Poincaré–Birkhoff–Witt Theorem

 Suppose

 is a Lie algebra over with a totally ordered basis .
 Then its universal enveloping algebra exists and has a basis consisting of the ordered monomials.
-That is, the set of all elements of the form for and integers is a basis of .
+That is, the set of all elements of the form for and some is a basis of .
+In other words, the associated graded algebra is isomorphic to the symmetric algebra .

 Corollary